 D-106: Allocating and Distributing the Budget in ReHabWorks

-RHW is the electronic case management system that is used to manage the funds used to provide VR and SE services to VR customers.For information on accessing and using functions in RHW that are related to the case service budget, refer to the ReHabWorks Users Guide, Chapter 15: Budget.
+The electronic case management system, RHW, is used to manage the funds with which VR and OIB services are provided to VRD customers.

+For information on accessing and using functions in RHW that are related to the case service budget, refer to the ReHabWorks Users Guide, Chapter 15: Budget.

 For more information on allocating and distributing budgets in RHW, refer to the ReHabWorks Users Guide, Chapter 15: Budget.